SALTWATER FISHING GUIDELINES

 Guidelines to follow when sport fishing in saltwater:

-- You must have a licence.
+You must have a license.
 Fees vary according to length, your age and residency.

 What Species of Fish Have I Caught?

 With five wild salmon species in British Columbia, it can be a bit confusing telling what’s on the end of the your line.
 Here’s a general description of B.C. salmon.